mangolang/documentation/source/language_reference/keywords.rst

   Modified string literal, e.g. raw or templated.

 ``[1, 2]`` (square brackets)
-  Array literal.

-  Has a separate meaning as a postfix.
+  As a value, this is an array literal.

+  As a postfix for a value, this is indexing.

+  As a postfix for a type, this is a generic parameter.

 ``{a=2}`` (curly braces)
   Map literal.